IMF urges Asia to keep monetary policy tighter for longer

-WASHINGTON :Monetary policy in Asia may need to stay tighter for longer given still substantial inflation risks, Krishna Srinivasan, the International Monetary Fund's Director of the Asia and Pacific Department, said on Thursday.
+WASHINGTON: Asian central banks may need to keep monetary policy "tighter for longer" to combat still substantial inflation risks, senior International Monetary Fund (IMF) official Krishna Srinivasan said on Thursday (Apr 13).

+Some central banks in the region, such as Australia's, have begun pausing interest rate hikes as they saw their economies and job growth moderate from the impact of global headwinds and past monetary tightening.

-"Core inflation remains sticky and has become a more important driver of headline inflation recently, which may lead to more persistent inflation and wage pressure," Srinivasan told a news conference.
+"Core inflation remains sticky and has become a more important driver of headline inflation recently, which may lead to more persistent inflation and wage pressure," said Srinivasan, director of the IMF's Asia and Pacific Department.

 "Output gaps for Asian economies are either closing or already closed, and currency depreciation last year is still passing through to domestic prices.
 These factors suggest that the battle to contain inflation is not yet over," he said.

+The IMF expects China's economy to expand by 5.2 per cent in 2023, higher than the previous year's 3.0 per cent growth.

+The United States and European banking-sector woes have added to uncertainty over the global economic outlook, drawing a warning from the IMF that lurking financial system vulnerabilities could erupt into a new crisis and slam global growth this year.

-The recent global banking stress has had a limited impact on Asian markets so far, with direct exposures of Asian banks and investors to Silicon Valley Bank minimal, Srinivasan said.
+The impact of the recent global banking stress on Asia has been limited so far, with direct exposures of Asian banks and investors to Silicon Valley Bank minimal, Srinivasan said.

 "Unless strains increase and raise broad-based stability concerns, central banks should separate monetary policy objectives from financial stability goals," he said.